Experience-Monks/jam3-lesson-module-creation/README.md

 This will save the result into `node_modules/tape`.
 The `--save-dev` flag updates our `package.json` with the new module.

 Since this is only used for testing, we are saving it as a `"devDependency"`.
-If our module needs another module to run, we would list it as a `"dependency"` and use the `--save` flag instead.
+If our `index.js` depended on another module to work, we would list it as a `"dependency"` and use the `--save` flag instead.

 We can change the `test.js` file to the following: